rishenco/scout/ui/README.md

 ### Profile Feed page:

-- PostFeed - List of posts with filters
+- PostFeed - List of posts with filters, infinitely scrolls
     - FeedFilters
     - PostCard - shows post in reddit style.
 Does not show comments
         - PostReaction - allows to like/dislike relevancy of the post
-    - FeedPagination

 ### Edit Profile page: